Talal-A/obsidian-immich/README.md

 This plugin allows users to easily insert images from their self-hosted Immich instance into their Obsidian notes.

+## Disclaimer
+Immich is still under **very active** development.
+Breaking changes have happened and will continue to happen!
+This plugin is confirmed working as of [v1.112.1](https://github.com/immich-app/immich/releases/tag/v1.112.1).

-# Features
+## Features

 - View all images from a single shared album within Immich.
 - One-click insertion of one or many images into your vault.

-# Usage
+## Prerequisites
+This assumes you have a working version of [immich](https://github.com/immich-app/immich) hosted.
+It does not necessarily need to be remotely accessible.
+This decision is left up to the reader.

 ## Setup

-- This assumes you have a working version of [immich](https://github.com/immich-app/immich) hosted.

 **Immich**